JavaScript is required

 Application

-This policy applies to all public service body heads in respect of all non-executive level public service employees and all current savings requirements as well as any reprioritisations arising from the 2023‑24 and 2024-25 Budgets.
-Executive level public services employees will be subject to savings requirements but are not covered by this policy.
-This policy applies until 30 June 2025.
+This policy applies to all public service body heads in respect of all non-executive level public service Employees and all savings requirements (including those arising from the Independent Review of the Victorian Public Service review) as well as any reprioritisations arising from the 2023‑24, 2024-25 and 2025-26 Budgets.
+This policy applies to all Employers and Employees covered by the Victorian Public Service Enterprise Agreement 2024 (VPS Agreement) and the other enterprise agreements listed at Attachment A. Attachment D provides a full list of the VPS Employers in scope of this policy.
+Public service Employers may use this policy to acquit multiple savings requirements.
+Executive level public services Employees will be subject to savings requirements but are not covered by this policy.
+This policy applies until 30 June 2026 unless replaced sooner.

 Principles for implementing budget reprioritisations in the VPS